-3.476 Play Note: most of the time an Admiral Posted to a Station will also be Posted to a Flotilla (simply because of his Rank), but in winter, for instance, all Squadrons may be In Ordinary, and no Flotillas will be in a Formed State.
-Thus the Admirals can be located in the Officers' Mess and still exercise their functions.
+3.47.10 Play Note: most of the time an Admiral Posted to a Station will also be Posted to a Flotilla, but in winter, for instance, all Squadrons may be In Ordinary, and no Flotillas will be in a Formed State.
+At such times the Admirals can be placed in their special holding boxes and still exercise their functions.

-3.477 Design Note: Stations were (and are) geographical areas of responsibility.
-Near the homeland, they could be commanded by very senior admirals; in some colonial backwater on the other side of the globe, they might be commanded by a captain with the acting rank of commodore.
+3.47.11 Design Note: Stations were (and are) geographical areas of responsibility.
+Near the homeland, they could be commanded by very senior admirals; in some colonial backwater on the other side of the globe they might be commanded by a captain with the acting rank of commodore.

-3.48 Relieving a Leader
+3.48 Relieving Leaders

-A Leader that is removed from the command of a Formation (or Station) is said to be Relieved from his Posting.
+A Leader that is removed from Assignment to a Flotilla or Station, without being killed, is said to be Relieved from his Posting.
 This can occur voluntarily or involuntarily.